amitmse/in_Python_/Pyspark/README.md

 # Pyspark

+- Spark is another execution framework with MapReduce.
 - Spark is based on computational engine.
 - Lazy Evaluation.
 It has inbuilt process to optimize the execution.
 - Faster than Hadoop (Map Reduce frameworks).